 Key Elements of the Programme

-- Leadership for Effectiveness – including a three week workshop, UQ Graduate certificate Awards courses and a workplace project.
+- Leadership for Effectiveness – including a three week workshop and an option to complete a University of Queensland micro-qualification.
 This will be run four times up to 2022.

 - Leadership Experience – opportunities for workplace attachment relevant short courses and other experiences tailored to the needs of each participant.